UnumID/react-web-sdk/README.md

       // Passing a PresentationRequest will prevent the Verifier Widget from calling createPresentationRequest
       // and creating a new one
       presentationRequest={presentationRequest}
+      // Optional.
+If deeplinkImgSrc is not provided, a default appearance for the deeplink button will be used deeplinkImgSrc={deeplinkImgSrc}
     />
   );
 }